-The Health Canada, the Canadian regulating authority in the sphere of medical devices, issued an interim order concerning the importation and marketing of medical devices during the outbreak of the Coronavirus Disease 2019 (COVID-2019) caused by the virus “SARS-CoV-2” or the “novel coronavirus”, and also the appropriate guidance document accompanying the order.
-The order is intended to address the urgent needs medical device industry faced during the pandemic, mostly associated with the complications and respiratory illnesses caused by the novel coronavirus.
+The Health Canada, the Canadian regulating authority in the sphere of medical devices, issued an interim order and guidance document concerning the importation and marketing of medical devices during the outbreak of the Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus.”
+The order is intended to address the urgent needs that the medical device industry has faced during the pandemic, mostly associated with the complications and respiratory illnesses caused by the novel coronavirus

 Health Canada Order in Brief